teal-language/tl/docs/about.md

 both conceptual and practical reasons: conceptually to match the nature of Lua, and practical so that I can manage developing it. :)

-My very first concrete goal for tl's development was to have the compiler typecheck itself; that was achieved already: tl is written in tl.
+My very first concrete goal for Teal's development was to have the compiler typecheck itself; that was achieved already: Teal is written in Teal.

 The next big goal is to have it typecheck the source code of a complete Lua application such as LuaRocks.
 That's something I wanted since the Typed Lua